 When the firefighters arrived on the scene, they described it as a very ‘defensible space.’
 A defensible space improves your home’s chance of surviving a wildfire and protects the firefighters that are defending your home.
 The firefighters were thankful to see a nice, green lawn.
 There were 25 to 50 feet of grass between the house and anything that could ignite.
 Three sides of the house were defensible, but the garage side was not due to large, nearby trees.

 Water is an Issue

 The firefighters dealing with wildfires have to closely manage water resources.
 They only have the water in their trucks.
-Three-hundred gallons goes away in 10 minutes.
+Three hundred gallons goes away in 10 minutes.
 The fire crew’s job is to defend people’s homes.
-There is not enough water resources or access to put out a wildfire.
+There are not enough water resources or access to put out a wildfire.
 Their job is to figure out a strategy to get a line around it to stop the fire.

 The Fire’s Not Out

 A fireline was cut around the house and throughout the canyon to create separation so the wildfire did not jump lines again.